Anant/Cassandra.Toolkit/docs/setup/README.md

 Having trouble getting things setup?
 Find help for common errors [here](./setup.debugging.md).

 # What's Next?
 Now that the tools in your toolkit are installed, you are ready to use them across your cluster.
-Head over to [Cluster Maintenance](../cluster-maintenance/README.md) to get started.
+Head over to [Operation documentation](../operation/README.md) to get started.